pipecraft2/user_guide/doc/quicktools.rst

 implement this step in slightly different ways, but the goal is the same: retain informative reads while discarding those that are too short, too error‑prone, or contain too many ambiguous bases.
+Before running quality filtering, it is best to inspect the read quality profiles to see where quality starts to decline and which trimming settings are appropriate.
+Checkout the :ref:`Inspect quality profiles <qualitycheck>` section for a walkthrough of this step.

 | **Fastq** formatted paired-end and single-end data are supported.
 | **Outputs** are fastq files in ``qualFiltered_out`` directory.